CharlesRh/secular-buddhism/README.md

 The course is organized into eight main sections, following the traditional elements of the path:

 1. **Right View** - Seek to understand the nature of reality, impermanence, and the impact of your actions.
+Recognize how suffering arises from craving and attachment.
 Engage in study, reflection, and open-mindedness.
   - Four Noble Truths
   - Impermanence and Interdependence
   - Karma and Causality
   - The Middle Way
 2. **Right Intention** - Set positive intentions daily.
 Focus on kindness, generosity, and compassion.
+Practice letting go of ill-will and harmful thoughts.
 Before reacting, pause to align your actions with these values.

 3. **Right Speech** - Use speech constructively.
-Speak truthfully, avoid gossip, and communicate in ways that foster peacefullness and understanding.
+Speak truthfully, avoid gossip, and communicate in ways that foster peacefulness and understanding.
+Listen deeply before responding.

 4. **Right Action** - Act ethically and responsibly by making choices that do not harm other beings, engaging in social justice, and practicing environmental stewardship.

 5. **Right Livelihood** - Choose work that contributes positively to your well-being and that of others.
+Approach work mindfully and with integrity.
 Avoid jobs that cause harm or exploit others.

 6. **Right Effort** - Cultivate positive states of mind and work to reduce negative thoughts and actions.
+Balance energy between excessive striving and complacency.
 Engage in regular self-reflection and mental discipline.

 7. **Right Mindfulness** - Practice mindfulness in daily activities: eating, walking, working.
 Be fully present and aware, observing your thoughts and emotions without judgment.

-8. **Right Concentration** - Developing one-pointed focus of mind through meditation practice.
-This involves progressing through increasingly refined states of mental absorption (jhanas), characterized by joy, equanimity, and alertness.
+8. **Right Concentration** - Develop sustained, focused attention through meditation.
+Practice directing and maintaining awareness with clarity, stability, and tranquility.

 ## Current Lessons